1920 Irish local elections: January 1920

 In Westport, only 4 candidates were nominated for the 18 seats on the urban district council, and only 2 of those accepted office.
 Since 5 councillors was a quorum, Mayo County Council mandated a special election for 15 March, but only one extra candidate was nominated.

 June 1920

 The rural elections showed a much greater level of support for Sinn Féin in its core support area.
 It took control of 338 out of 393 local government bodies, county councils, boards of guardians and rural district councils across the whole island.
 The county and rural district elections saw virtually no contests outside of Ulster.

-Sinn Féin's success allowed them to take control of virtually every county council and rural district council outside of Ulster.
+Sinn Féin's success gave them dominance in virtually every county council and rural district council outside of Ulster.
 Sinn Féin success in 12 June rural and county elections extended even to Ulster, with the party winning control of 36 of Ulsters 55 rural districts.

 Results

 Map of Ireland's various county, urban, and rural district councils.